Egge, Vestland

-Egge is a village in the municipality of Gloppen in Sogn og Fjordane county, Norway.
+Egge is a village in Gloppen Municipality in Vestland county, Norway.
 It is located along the European route E39 highway, about 5 km south of the village of Byrkjelo, and about 7 km west of Jostedalsbreen National Park where the Myklebustbreen glacier is located.
-Egge is 21 km southeast of the municipal center of Sandane, and it is also about 13 km north of Skei, the municipal center of neighboring Jølster.
+Egge is 21 km southeast of the municipal center of Sandane, and it is also about 13 km north of Skei, a village in the neighboring Sunnfjord Municipality.
 The village sits at the base of the mountain Eggenipa.